cgwire/kitsu/docs/nft/README.md

 ![Asset Status](../img/getting-started/asset_status_empty.png)

  ::: tip
-If you don't see any boxes, it means no assets are casted for this NFT Collection.
+If you don't see any boxes, no assets are casted for this NFT Collection.
 :::

 Then, you can click on the NFT Collection's name to go to its detail page.
 Then, you will see all the assets cast in this NFT Collection and their status.

 ![Asset Status](../img/getting-started/asset_status_detail.png)

-It's the fastest way to know if you can start a NFT Collection for a specific task.
+It's the fastest way to know if you can start an NFT Collection for a specific task.